 11. What About Bob?
 (1991)

-In What About Bob?, Bill Murray plays an eccentric man named Bob, the patient of psychotherapist Dr. Leo Marvin (Richard Dreyfuss).
+In What About Bob?, Bill Murray plays an eccentric man named Bob, the patient of psychotherapist Dr. Leo Marvin (played by Richard Dreyfuss).

 When Bob follows his doctor on vacation and befriends his family, Dr. Marvin is driven to the edge of his own sanity.